Montura/Key-Value-disk-storage/README.md

               ----------–-----
         </details>

-   * can be used in multithreading environment(see below)
+   * can be used in multithreading environment [coarse-grained synchronization] (see below)
    * thread safety is guaranteed for `set|get|remove` operations on the same `volume`

 ### Build